ncatlab/nlab-content/pages/21672.md

 * Since it was created, our group has been offered courses, minicourses and a lot of student seminars (a weekly seminar where the students present his studies).
 See [here](https://math-phys.group/activities/).
 For some of them a detailed schedule and lecture notes are available.

-* We are also planning to start online Group Seminars (weekly seminars, where in each week a different member present something), which will be shared [here](https://math-phys.group/group-seminars/), and also in this page.
+* We started online Group Seminars, weekly seminars, where in each week a different member present something related with his work.
 External speakers are welcome.
 If you are interested, please, contact us.

+* For the schedule and slides, see [here](https://math-phys.group/group-seminars/);
+* For video recordings, see our [Youtube Channel](https://www.youtube.com/channel/UCCjnnTiyS19M89olqLQQWOw).
+Currently it is being update every Wednesday, after the seminars.

 ## Current Members

 See also [here](https://math-phys.group/members/).
 We are fully open for new members and new interactions.
 If you are interested, please, contact us.